Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Your company is planning on setting an Azure environment by setting up a subscription and Azure AD.
+### Your company is planning on setting an Azure environment by setting up a subscription and Microsoft Entra ID.
 They need to purchase a low-cost option support plan.
 The support plan needs to ensure 24*7 access to support engineers by phone or email.
 You suggest opting for the Basic Support plan.
 Does this support the requirement?

 - [ ] Yes.
 - [x] No.

 **[⬆ Back to Top](#table-of-contents)**

-### Your company is planning on setting an Azure environment by setting up a subscription and Azure AD.
+### Your company is planning on setting an Azure environment by setting up a subscription and Microsoft Entra ID.
 They need to purchase a low-cost option support plan.
 The support plan needs to ensure 24*7 access to support engineers by phone or email.
 You suggest opting for the Standard Support plan.
 Does this support the requirement?

 - [x] Yes.
 - [ ] No.